Counseling and Therapy

 - Are these feelings having a bad effect on your schoolwork, family life, or friendships?

 If you answered yes to any of these questions, then it may be a good idea for you to talk with a therapist (also known as a counselor).
+It is often very helpful to have someone objective to listen to your concerns and help you figure out your options both in your day-to-day life and in the future.

 Counseling can help you deal with feelings and problems in your everyday life.
 Counseling is confidential, meaning that the therapist will not tell anyone, even your parents, about what you talk about together, unless you are a danger to yourself or others, or are abused or neglected.